 Other Types of Labels

-Static cling is made from a thin vinyl film that clings to various surfaces.
+Static Cling Labels are made from a thin vinyl film that clings to various surfaces.
 Typically, they are displayed on glass windows and doors.
-However, they can also be displayed on smooth plastic or metal
+However, they can also be displayed on smooth plastic or metal.

 Thermal Direct Labels

 No ribbon is used in direct thermal printing, which creates the image directly on the printed material.

 Soft Touch Thermal Laminating Film (referred to as velvety sense film)

 Soft Touch Thermal Laminating Film is seen as luxury packaging material for cosmetic.
 This is the first film with tactile properties in history and presents a pleasant and intense velvety effect very similar to the peach skin.
 An exceptional product among plastic films in search of a touch distinction.
 Soft Touch Thermal Laminating Film is printable, glue-able and stamp-able.
 Widely used in the custom packing industry as well as for high-end book covers, packing prototypes, corporate brochures, product branding as well as a variety of other quality graphic solutions.
 It is also applied to digitally printed media.